SenthilNayagan/lake-formation-tbac-pipeline/README.md

 # lake-formation-tbac-pipeline

-AWS Lake Formation Tag-based access control (TBAC) pipeline.
+Making use of a control or configuration file to fully automate AWS Lake Formation tag-based access control (TBAC) operations.